Correctional Officer

 Thank you

-Asked by K.Helmer over 10 years ago
+Asked by K.Helmer almost 11 years ago

 Yes.
 It does not even have to be repoted to the employer (or at least did not when I was working) AS LONG AS THE EX-FELON IS NO LONGER UNDER DEPARTMENT SUPERVISION, I.E. PAROLE OR PROBATION (OR SEX OFFENDER REGISTRATION MAYBE TOO, I AM UNSURE OF THAT ONE).
 There is still a law against ex-offenders coming on prison grounds without the permission of the warden.
 There are also issues about firearms storage and access if the C/O owns personsal weapons.